Chair: Hannah Freeman, Wildfowl & Wetlands Trust

 Information and Policy Coordinator: Jodie Le Marquand, Link

+This builds upon our collaborative work with water companies.
 In September, the Blueprint for Water coalition - together with nine water companies - launched a set of shared principles.
 These principles pave the way for cross-sector collaboration to enhance and protect our water environment for the benefit of both people and wildlife.
 This is the first time water companies have agreed to work together ahead of business plans being published.

 For further information, contact Jodie Le Marquand, Link’s Information and Policy Coordinator.